Japanese Tea Varieties Everything you need to know

 Mugicha

-One of the most popular teas in Japanese summer, chilled.
-It is made from roasted barley, which makes it caffeine-free and has a mild taste compared to green tea.
+One of the most popular teas in the Japanese summer when served chilled.
+It is made from roasted barley, making it caffeine-free and having a mild taste compared to green tea.

 Chinesischer Kräutertee Gebackener Gerstentee Neuer duftender Tee Gesundheitswesen blüht Tee erstklassiges gesundes grünes Lebensmittel (50)